Terms of Use

 Limitation of Liability

-You expressly understand that in no event will the Computer History Museum (CHM) or its officers, directors, parents, subsidiaries, affiliates, agents, licensors, or suppliers be liable for any direct, indirect, consequential, incidental, special, exemplary, or punitive damages, including, but not limited to, damages for loss of profits, goodwill, use, data, or other intangible loss, whether in an action under contract, tort (including negligence) or otherwise, arising out of or relating to: (a) your use or inability to use the web site; (b) your reliance on or use of any content on the web site.
-Some states and other jurisdictions do not allow the exclusion or limitation of liability for incidental or consequential damages, so some of the above limitations may not apply to you.
+You expressly understand and agree that CHM, as well as its officers, directors, parents, subsidiaries, affiliates, agents, licensors, and suppliers, will not be liable for any direct, indirect, consequential, incidental, special, exemplary, or punitive damages.
+This includes, but is not limited to, damages for loss of profits, goodwill, use, data, or other intangible losses, whether in an action under contract, tort (including negligence), or otherwise, arising from your use or inability to use the website; or your reliance on any content found on the website.
+Please note that some states and jurisdictions do not allow the exclusion or limitation of liability for incidental or consequential damages, so the above limitations may not fully apply to you.

 Jurisdiction